isu-digital/digital-collections-template/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="https://isuu00001library102stg.blob.core.windows.net/digital-objects/roh/small/150_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the collection;Related resources" %}

 ## About the collection

+Ian Mackenzie Ringgenberg (1986- ) received his bachelor of science in anthropology from Iowa State University in 2008.
+He was a graduate of the Honors Program, for which he recorded oral history interviews documenting student life at Iowa State.